cybeq/VuelCalendar/README.md

-        startDate:new Date(), /* Define the first day being displayed on the calendar */ daysForward:5, /* Minimum 1, this parameter defines how many days after the start day should be displayed */ startHour:17, /* Minimum 0, Max 23, define time from 'startHour' to 23:59 */ renderer:'ExampleRender', /* example vue component to use as renderer for event container (read about Renderers below)*/ draggableEvents:true, /* set if you want to implement draggable events -> onEventDropped(drop:VuelCalendarDrop) -< then implement this method to catch dropped events on timeline */ onVuelCalendarApiReady:(api:any)=>{
+        startDate:new Date(), /* Define the first day being displayed on the calendar */ daysForward:5, /* Minimum 1, this parameter defines how many days after the start day should be displayed */ startHour:17, /* Minimum 0, Max 23, define time from 'startHour' to 23:59 */ endHour:24, /* Minimum 1, Max 24, Must be greater than startHour */
+        renderer:'ExampleRender', /* example vue component to use as renderer for event container (read about Renderers below)*/ draggableEvents:true, /* set if you want to implement draggable events -> onEventDropped(drop:VuelCalendarDrop) -< then implement this method to catch dropped events on timeline */ onVuelCalendarApiReady:(api:any)=>{